top of page

 “I’ll help you get it up there.”

-In the same afternoon I took a stroll through town.
+In the afternoon I took a stroll through town.
 When I went by the docks, I came across a curious billboard.
 “The Smoked Fish Store.”
 It said, and under the main sign was a catchy slogan, “Follow your nose.”

 “I hope there’s a strong padlock on your door.
 This is where the town bears hang out on the porch at night.”
 I said to the shopkeeper who laughed at my joke.

-“They keep the drifters away.” he said.
+“They keep the drifters away,” he said.
 “What would you like?”

 “You have candied salmon?”